Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: QFAMES algorithm and complexity analysis

 where the confidence interval length $\epsilon$ is given by

 and

-\end{theorem} {We defer a more general and rigorous version of the above theorem, along with its proof, to~\cref{sec:rigorous_version}.
-The above theorem shows that~\cref{alg:QFAMES} can accurately estimate the locations of the dominant eigenvalues and exactly identify the multiplicity of dominant eigenvalues.
-Note that the conditions on $T, N, \sigma, q$, and $\alpha$ are similar to those in~\cite[Theorem 3.2]{ding2024quantum} (see detailed discussion in~\cref{rem:thm_condition}), and the choice of $\tau$ plays a crucial role in filtering out non-dominant eigenvalues.}
+\end{theorem} We defer a more general and rigorous version of the above theorem, along with its proof, to~\cref{sec:rigorous_version}.
+The above theorem shows that \cref{alg:QFAMES} can accurately estimate the locations of the dominant eigenvalues and identify their multiplicities.
+Note that the conditions on $T, N, \sigma, q$, and $\alpha$ are similar to those in~\cite[Theorem 3.2]{ding2024quantum} (see the detailed discussion in~\cref{rem:thm_condition}), and the choice of $\tau$ plays an important role in filtering out non-dominant eigenvalues.~{In practice, exact values for $p_{\min}$ and $p_{\rm tail}$ are often unknown.
+The parameters $T, N, \sigma, q$, and $\alpha$ are flexible, typically subject only to upper or lower bounds, whereas selecting $\tau$ requires care to avoid overestimating or underestimating multiplicity.
+When $p_{\rm tail}$ is unknown, two heuristic methods for selecting the SVD threshold $\tau$ are as follows: (1) Noise-based selection: set $\tau \gtrsim \sqrt{LR/N}$.
+Since each entry of $G(\theta)$ is estimated from $N$ samples, the entry-wise statistical fluctuation is of order $N^{-1/2}$, so the Frobenius norm of the corresponding noise matrix is of order $\sqrt{LR/N}$; (2) Singular value drop: in low-noise regimes, the effective rank deficiency of $G(\theta)$ typically yields a visible separation between the leading singular values and the remainder; in this case, $\tau$ can be chosen within this gap.}